Kayrnt/TindPlayer/README.md

 --------

 TindPlayer is a toy app I made on my spare time earlier since december 2014.

-Code is pretty dirty (it's mostly a proof of concept and doesn't reflect in any way what I do for a living - I don't even program on Android nor Java anymore at work) I have a lot of other things going on so I may not fix/update things in a timely manner.
+Code is pretty dirty (it's mostly a proof of concept and doesn't reflect in any way what I do for a living - I don't even program on Android nor Java anymore at work.

+I have a lot of other things going on so I may not fix/update things in a timely manner.
 Feel free to use directly the apk or tweak it.